incubiq/sign_in_with_wallet/README.md

 ## Introduction

 A web2 <-> web3 integration for authenticating end-users into web2 apps via their crypto wallet.
-First implementation based on Cardano wallets, but kep as generic as possible to allow plugging other wallets later.
+First implementation based on Cardano wallets, but kept as generic as possible to allow plugging other wallets later.

-This project in currently in development.
-Things may change without much notice, until it is put on a more stable ground.
-All progress is delivered with as much test as possible, but still, delivered "as is" for now.
+A good part of this project is provided as open source, althoug for security reasons, the oAuth backend is kept private.
+All the open source components are either in this repo, or in additional npm repos (see below)

-# Requirements
+# Open source components

- - Using the npm JS library @incubiq/siww which is delivered as a separate module, as part of this project.
+ - Wallet connector JS library @incubiq/siww (https://www.npmjs.com/package/@incubiq/siww) which is delivered as a separate module, as part of this project.

- - Using the Passport extension passport-wallet (to be uploaded publicly later) which is also delivered as a separate module, as part of this project.
+ - Passport extension @incubiq/passport-wallet (https://www.npmjs.com/package/@incubiq/passport-wallet) which is also delivered as a separate module, as part of this project.
- - NodeJS backend + React app

-## Installation

- ... todo...

-## Usage
+ - React app. the entire client UI of the SIWW project.
+This react App uses the wallet connector JS Lib to authenticate user in wallet, and then connects to the oAuth backend for final oAuth2 processing

+ - Sample app: a simple NodeJS app with a full integration of the Sign With Wallet feature is provided in this repo.

+## Installating the sample app

-To start the react app:
+To sample app:
  - download the source
- - place yourself in the react dir
+ - place yourself in the directory
  - run: "npm start" (or yarn start)
- - the app will run by default on "http://localhost:3000"

-To start the backend app:
-- place yourself in the backend_siww dir
-- run npm start server.js
-- the app will run by default on "http://localhost:3010"

-To start the sample test app:
-- place yourself in the backend_sample dir
-- run npm start server.js
  - the app will run by default on "http://localhost:3003"

-# Tests

- ...todo / postman tests will be shared here...
+ - IMPORTANT: to connect with the signwithwallet.com production oAuth2 backend, this sample app must run on a domain accessible from outside your localhost machine.
+To setup the sample once it runs on localhost, please follow the install tutorial here : https://youtu.be/PYerg9GjCfM

+## Prod environment

+The prod app is running on: https://SignWithWallet.com

 ## Support